apratina/aquawatch-backend/README.md

 - `value` is the label (e.g., streamflow)
 - `timestamp_unix`, `latitude`, `longitude` are features
 - `wx_temp` is current forecast temperature (from NOAA), used as a numeric feature

+Notes:
+- For DV feeds, the data are daily aggregates over the last 30 days; timestamps reflect midnight UTC of that day.
+- If your model expects higher frequency, consider extending preprocessing to resample IV data or compute lags/rolling features.

 Additional context is available through `internal/preprocess.go` and `internal/weather.go`.